kimjoar/writings/integration-tests.md

 ---

-We have written more than 200 of these tests, and, as they are not dependent on putting things in the DOM, they are blazingly fast.
+We have written more than 200 of these tests, and, as they don't change the DOM, they are blazingly fast.
 Ours run in about 1.3 seconds.
 Additionally, they work wonders for our confidence and our code.